That Lady from Peking

-That Lady from Peking is an Australian crime film directed by Eddie Davis and starring Carl Betz, Nancy Kwan and Bobby Rydell.
-Although shot in 1969 it was not screened commercially until 1975.
+That Lady from Peking is an Australian crime film written, produced and directed by Eddie Davis and starring Carl Betz, Nancy Kwan and Bobby Rydell.
+Although filmed in 1969, it was not screened commercially until 1975.

 It was the last of three films Eddie Davis made in Australia.

 Plot

 A defecting Russian diplomat has arranged to meet with author Max Foster in Hong Kong, promising a diary that will tell the truth about Red China.
 The diplomat is murdered and Foster tries to find the diary, which takes him to Sydney.
 Chinese, Russian and American spies take after him.